-- II.B.1.
+II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+(Core)

+II.B.1.a).(2) audiology and speech pathology; (Core)

+II.B.1.a).(3) child and adolescent psychiatry; (Core)